LCBRU/docker_briccs_labels/README.md

 To **build** the image :

-  * sudo docker build -t lcbruit/briccs_label:v1.1 .
+  * sudo docker build -t lcbruit/briccs_label:v1.3 .

 To **run** the docker container :

-  * sudo docker run -itd -p 8080:8080 lcbruit/briccs_label:v1.1
+  * sudo docker run -d -p 8080:8080 lcbruit/briccs_label:v1.3

 Ensure that the **version number** matches the actual redcap version you are upgrading to.